automenta/senars8/tui/README.md

 # SeNARS TUI (Text User Interface)

-The SeNARS TUI is a terminal-based interface for the Self-Evolving Neuromorphic-Adaptive Reasoning System.
+The SeNARS TUI is a terminal-based interface for SeNARS.
 It provides a lightweight, efficient way to interact with NARS agents directly from the command line.

 ## Features